LorenFrankLab/franklabnwb/README.md

 - [Download](https://bitbucket.org/mkarlsso/trodes/downloads/) and install Trodes export code, and add the installed directory to path.

-    - NOTE: v1.9.* seems to have an issue in mda file export (tested on Linux as of 10/4/2020).
-Install v1.8.2 instead.

     For more detailed instructions, see [Installing SpikeGadgets](installing_spikegadgets.md).